staind825/qa-todo-assessment/README.md

 #### Discuss how you would ensure the testing strategy aligns with agile development practices.

 ### 2. Update/Create Playwright tests
-We've created a couple tests in playwright, but they could use your help.
+We've created a handful of tests in Playwright, but they could use your help.
 Can you help improve these existing tests, and write a new one?
 You can find these tests in the tests folder.

-To run playwright you might need to install playwright While in your project directory navigate to the tests folder and run `npx playwright install` To run the Playright UI run `npx playwright test --ui`
+To run Playwright you might need to install Playwright While in your project directory navigate to the tests folder and run `npx playwright install` To run the Playright UI run `npx playwright test --ui`

-### 3. Subit bug reports
+### 3. Submit bug reports
-We've purposely added 4 bugs to this repo.
-Can you find them all?
+We've purposely added a handful of bugs to this repo.

 In your private github repo, submit 4 bug reports to your repo